THE WCB VISION

 WHY IS THE 'WILDLIFE CARE BADGE' IMPORTANT?

-Currently - without a minimum standard of care being set & agreed upon universally across the UK - the only way to try and prevent a Wildlife Rescue or Rehabber (who lacks experience or resources) from taking in casualties is to try and report them for investigation.
+Currently - without a minimum standard of care being set & agreed upon universally across England, Wales & Northern Ireland - the only way to try and prevent a Wildlife Rescue or Rehabber (who lacks experience or resources) from taking in casualties is to try and report them to the RSPCA for investigation.
 This is rarely effective (purely due to limited resources) & it punishes those who care but who require training/resources, instead of empowering them.

 HOW WILL IT WORK?
 HOW WILL THIS GET UK RESCUES/REHABBERS TO SET NATIONWIDE MINIMUM STANDARDS?

 If enough Rescues/Rehabbers sign up for the WCB, it could start to become strange NOT to have it: so much so that SOCIAL/PEER PRESSURE could encourage Rescues/Rehabbers to sign up to it, thereby setting minimum (and in some cases, much higher) standards of wildlife care nationwide.

 WHO ARE THE 'SELF-REGULATORS' BEHIND THE WCB?